MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/power-automate-for-desktop-proxy-settings.md

 > [!IMPORTANT]
 > - From Power Automate for desktop version 2.45, the proxy settings can be configured in centralized way, through the **Power Automate proxy configuration files**, and are not overridden on a product upgrade.
 > - It is suggested that you configure the proxy settings using only the **Power Automate proxy configuration files**, as they apply to all the on-premises components.
 Proxy settings configured through **Windows registry** apply only to a subset of components like the Console, Designer and Machine runtime app.
-> - If a proxy setting is configured in both Windows registry and configuration files, the registry key prevails.
+> - If a proxy setting is configured in both Windows registry and configuration files, the registry key takes precedence.
 [Learn how to configure proxy settings through Windows registry](..\governance.md#configure-power-automate-for-desktop-to-interact-with-a-corporate-proxy-server)

 | Proxy setting | Description | Configuration file element/value | Registry key |
 |---|---|---|---|